CollaboraOnline/online/kubernetes/helm/collabora-online/README.md

       ``` yaml
       collabora:
          server_name: <hostname>:<port>
       ```

+   - For production enviroment we recommended following resource values.
+We recommend appending `extra_params` with `--o:num_prespawn_children=4`.
+It defines number of child processes to keep started in advance and waiting for new clients

+      ``` yaml
+      resources:
+         limits:
+            cpu: "8000m"
+            memory: "8000Mi"
+         requests:
+            cpu: "4000m"
+            memory: "6000Mi"
+      ```

    - In **Openshift** , it is recommended to use HAproxy deployment instead of default router.
 And add `className` in ingress block